-- (i) The property is subject to a recorded affordability restriction requiring 100 percent of the units, exclusive of a manager's unit or units, be made available at affordable rent to, and be occupied by, lower income households for 55 years for rental housing, unless a local ordinance or the terms of a federal, state, or local grant, tax credit, or other project financing requires, as a condition of the development of residential units, that the development include a certain percentage of units that are affordable to, and occupied by, low-income, lower income, very low income, or extremely low income households for a term that exceeds 55 years for rental housing units. - (ii) The property is owned or controlled by an entity or individual that has submitted a permit application to the relevant jurisdiction to develop a project that complies with clause (i). - (iii) The property is located within a county subject to the state of emergency declared by the Governor on January 7, 2025 related to the Palisades Fire and windstorm conditions.-which has experienced a major wildfire disaster occurring in January 2025. - (B) For purposes of subparagraph (A): - (i) "Controlled" includes, without limitation, the right to acquire the property under an option agreement, purchase and sale agreement, or similar agreement. - (ii) "Permit application" includes, without limitation, a building permit application, an application pursuant to Chapter 4.5 (commencing with Section 65920) of Division 1 of Title 7 of the Government Code, including a preliminary application pursuant to Section 65941.1 of the Government Code, an application for a zoning or general plan amendment, an application for a specific plan or amendment to a specific plan, a notice of intent or an application for development pursuant to Section 65913.4 of the Government Code, or an application for development pursuant to Section 65912.110 of the Government Code. - (2) "Affordable rent" shall have the same meaning as defined in Section 50053 of the Health and Safety Code. - (3) "Lower income households" shall have the same meaning as defined in Section 50079.5 of the Health and Safety Code. - (4) "Modification document" means a restrictive covenant modification document described in paragraph (1) of subdivision (b). - (5) "Owner" means any record title owner of the property, any beneficial owner of the property, or an entity or individual controlling the property for purposes of clause (ii) of subparagraph (A) of paragraph (1).
+- (i) The property is subject to a recorded affordability restriction requiring 100 percent of the units, exclusive of a manager's unit or units, be made available at affordable rent to, and be occupied by, lower income households for 55 years for rental housing, unless a local ordinance or the terms of a federal, state, or local grant, tax credit, or other project financing requires, as a condition of the development of residential units, that the development include a certain percentage of units that are affordable to, and occupied by, low-income, lower income, very low income, or extremely low income households for a term that exceeds 55 years for rental housing units. - (ii) The property is owned or controlled by an entity or individual that has submitted a permit application to the relevant jurisdiction to develop a project that complies with clause (i). - (iii) The property is owned or controlled by an entity or individual that has submitted a development project application to redevelop an existing commercial property, and the development project-that includes residential uses permitted by state housing laws or local land use and zoning regulations. - (B) For purposes of subparagraph (A): - (i) "Controlled" includes, without limitation, the right to acquire the property under an option agreement, purchase and sale agreement, or similar agreement. - (ii) "Permit application" includes, without limitation, a building permit application, an application pursuant to Chapter 4.5 (commencing with Section 65920) of Division 1 of Title 7 of the Government Code, including a preliminary application pursuant to Section 65941.1 of the Government Code, an application for a zoning or general plan amendment, an application for a specific plan or amendment to a specific plan, a notice of intent or an application for development pursuant to Section 65913.4 of the Government Code, or an application for development pursuant to Section 65912.110 of the Government Code. - (2) "Affordable rent" shall have the same meaning as defined in Section 50053 of the Health and Safety Code. - (3) "Lower income households" shall have the same meaning as defined in Section 50079.5 of the Health and Safety Code. - (4) "Modification document" means a restrictive covenant modification document described in paragraph (1) of subdivision (b). - (5) "Owner" means any record title owner of the property, any beneficial owner of the property, or an entity or individual controlling the property for purposes of subparagraph (B) of paragraph (1).

-AB 1385 (Petrie-Norris) Page 19 of 19
+AB 1050 (Schultz) Page 18 of 18

-(6) "Restrictive covenant" means any recorded covenant, condition, restriction, or limit on the use of private or publicly owned land contained in any deed, contract, security instrument, or other instrument affecting the transfer or sale of any interest that restricts the number, size, or location of the residences that may be built on the property or that restricts the number of persons or families who may reside on the property, as described in subdivision (a).
+(6) "Restrictive covenant" means any recorded covenant, condition, restriction, or limit on the use of private or publicly owned land contained in any deed, contract, security instrument, reciprocal easement agreement, or other instrument affecting the transfer or sale of any interest that restricts the number, size, or location of the residences that may be built on the property or that restricts the number of persons or families who may reside on the property, as described in subdivision (a).
+"Restrictive covenant" does not include an easement set forth in a reciprocal easement agreement or other recorded instrument.